ERodzB/devops-terraform-challenge/README.md

 Create SSH keys for the EC2 instances

-1. at the project root directory create a folder name "ssh-keys"
+1. At the project root directory create a folder named "ssh-keys"
 ```
 $ mkdir ssh-keys
 ```